Browser does not support script.

 Cycling on roads requires competence and this can be supported by taking training designed at different levels to suit your needs; whether you are a young person| getting ready to ride alone on the road or an adult| looking to boost your confidence.

-As part of the borough wide Getting About programme, Bournemouth Borough Council have tagged over 700 bikes in partnership with Dorset Police to tackle cycle theft in Bournemouth.
+As part of the borough wide Getting About programme, Bournemouth Borough Council has tagged over 2,000 bikes in partnership with Dorset Police to tackle cycle theft in Bournemouth.